UK trade – an overview

 Legislation

-A number of Bills with a direct impact upon UK farming and animal welfare have recently passed through Parliament.
+Two new pieces of legislation with a direct impact upon UK farming and animal welfare have recently passed through Parliament.
 These offered the Government an opportunity to demonstrate their commitment to protecting UK standards in trade deals.
-However, they have repeatedly blocked attempts to ensure that the Agriculture Bill and the Trade Bill contain sufficient protection for the UK's higher welfare farmers or its animals.
+However, they repeatedly blocked attempts to ensure that the Agriculture Act 2020 and the Trade Act 2021 provided sufficient protection for the UK's higher welfare farmers or its animals.

-Under pressure from campaigners, including Compassion, the Government did introduce an amendment to the Bill that offers Parliament a modest increase in its scrutiny of trade agreements.
-This requires the Government to report on whether, or to what extent, a new FTA undermines UK animal welfare, food and environmental standards.
+Under pressure from campaigners, including Compassion, the Government did offer Parliament a modest increase in its scrutiny of trade agreements.
+As a result, the Act requires the Government to report on whether, or to what extent, a new FTA undermines UK animal welfare, food, and environmental standards.

 But, whilst this is a step in the right direction, it does not offer the same safeguards as a legal prohibition of imports of products not raised to UK standards.
 Indeed, it suggests the Government can permit those imports and then merely submit a report to Parliament stating why it has chosen to do so.

-Focuses more on rolling over FTAs that the UK is party to because of prior EU membership, and is in the final stages of its progress through Parliament.
+Focuses more on rolling over FTAs that the UK was party to because of prior EU membership.

-This Bill also offers the opportunity to secure protections against lower standard imports.
-It could potentially ensure Parliament is fully involved in setting out the negotiating position, scrutinising and then ratifying FTAs.
-But, again, this is being opposed by the Government.
+This Act also offered the opportunity to secure protections against lower standard imports.
+It could have ensured that Parliament was fully involved in setting out the negotiating position, scrutinising and then ratifying FTAs.
+But, again, this was opposed by the Government.

-Meanwhile, following lobbying by Compassion and other organisations, the House of Lords has twice voted in support of an amendment to the Trade Bill that would require food imports to meet UK standards.
-However, this amendment was first overturned by the Government in January, and we sadly expect it to again be defeated when the Bill returns to the House of Commons on 9th February.
+Meanwhile, following lobbying by Compassion and other organisations, the House of Lords twice voted in support of an amendment to the Trade Bill that would have required food imports to meet UK standards.
+However, this amendment was twice overturned by the Government in the House of Commons.